Optimization-AI/fast_clip/README.md

 ### Training

-We present sample scripts to run OpenCLIP and FastCLIP-v0 to v3 using slurm.
+We present sample slurm scripts to run OpenCLIP and FastCLIP-v0 to v3.
 For non-slurm instructions, please refer to the end of this subsection.
 To train on your own data, you need to modify the following options

 - `--train-data`: the path to the training data, currently only **webdataset** format is supported.
 - `--train-num-samples`: this many samples will be seen for one epoch, we recommend to set it to the actual size of the dataset.